Fijian cuisine: Changes in eating patterns over time

 With changes in eating patterns, there has been a shift towards consumption of more energy dense foods and decreased intake of fruit and vegetables.
 The processed foods are more readily available in shops and canteens and are cheaper.
 They contain high amounts of sugar and sodium which contribute to increasing rates of obesity, diabetes and cardiovascular diseases.
 However, traditional foods are still valued and used for special occasions.
 Nutrition research involving children show 90% of children consume sugar sweetened beverages on a daily basis and 74% consume less fruit and vegetables.

 Fast food

 Both local and foreign fast food chains have started to enter the Fijian market since the late 1990s.
-There are McDonald's (locally called Maccas), Burger King and Kentucky Fried Chicken and Eagle Boys Pizza formerly operated in Fiji.
+There are McDonald's (locally called Maccas) and Burger King, while Kentucky Fried Chicken and Super Eagle Boys Pizza formerly operated in Fiji.